makaseconcierge/makase-law/README.md

 | `dev@makase.dev` | Partner (admin) | Litigation, Transactional |
 | `jane@makase.dev` | Associate | Litigation |

-Login flow:

-1. Open the office-web app (`bun run dev:office`, default http://127.0.0.1:5173).
+1. Open the office-web app at http://127.0.0.1:5173.
 2. Enter one of the seeded emails — magic-link only, no password.
-3. Open the local fake inbox at **http://127.0.0.1:54324** (Mailpit, shipped with the Supabase CLI stack) and click the magic link in the most recent email.
-You'll be redirected back to the app, signed in.
+3. Open the local fake inbox at http://127.0.0.1:54324 (Mailpit, shipped with the Supabase CLI) and click the link in the latest email.
+You'll be redirected back signed in.

-Signups are invite-only (`[auth].enable_signup = false` in [`supabase/config.toml`](./supabase/config.toml)) — only emails that already exist in `auth.users` can request a magic link.
-Use `bun db:reset` to wipe and reseed; any account you signed up with manually will be lost.
-Add stable test users to [`supabase/seed.sql`](./supabase/seed.sql) instead.
+Signups are invite-only (`[auth].enable_signup = false` in [`supabase/config.toml`](./supabase/config.toml)) — only emails already present in `auth.users` can request a magic link.
+Add stable test users to [`supabase/seed.sql`](./supabase/seed.sql); accounts you sign up manually will be wiped by `bun db:reset`.

-To invite a new user from the API (once an admin invite flow exists):
+To invite a new user from server code:

 ```ts
 import { createClient } from "@supabase/supabase-js";